 Maximizing Efficiency With Kanban Boards

-A Kanban board is a tool used to visualize work, limit work-in-progress, and maximize efficiency.
+A Kanban board is a tool to visualize work, limit work-in-progress, and maximize efficiency.

 What is a Kanban Board?